Help us to stop the exotic pet trade

 The exotic pet trade is responsible for widespread animal abuse, ecologically unsustainable practices, and growing human health threats.
 Urgent action is needed to protect vulnerable species from being traded and to educate against the practice of keeping of wild animals as pets.

-Animal Protection Agency Foundation
+Charity information: Animal Protection Agency Foundation

 The exotic pet trade is extremely wasteful and destructive.
 Our research has shown that in the UK at least 75% of the 1.1 million pet reptiles, and over 90% of the 45 million pet fish die within just one year in the home.
 The trade is regularly cited as a major reason for species decline and a key pathway for invasive alien species and zoonotic disease.
 More public and political awareness of the problems caused by this trade is needed to support our calls for greater restrictions or bans.